a-sit-plus/warden-supreme/docs/docs/bg/privacy.md

 ### Policy and Governance

-Because verification and policy live on your backend, you define and transparently enforce:
+Because verification and policy live on your back-end, you define and transparently enforce:

 * Boot integrity: require verified boot and a locked bootloader
 * Minimum platform state: reject OS versions or patch levels below a floor you set (for example, year-month)